 An up and coming San Diego restaurant that is a must for those with Celiac is Pizza Fusion.
 Pizza Fusion is a chain of socially responsible eateries created by Michael Gordon and Vaughan Lazar in 2006.
 These restaurateurs pride themselves in using a new type of business model.
 They base their businesses upon social responsibility not profitability.
 Their restaurants are as environmentally friendly as one can get by using hybrid vehicles for deliveries, building their restaurants according to LEED (Leadership in Energy and Environmental Design), offsetting 100% of their energy usage with the purchase of renewable wind energy certificates, using all environmentally friendly interior design elements and products, and they’ll even give you a discount if you return your pizza box to recycle.
 They are truly on the forefront of running a business in a sustainable way.

 On top of all of this they have also created a delectable menu of organic, healthy food with gluten-free, vegan, vegetarian and lactose friendly items.
-Most people with Celiac have to refuse pizza because of the crust and the risk of cross contamination.
-At Pizza Fusion you can have wheat-free and diary-free crust that is full of flavor and satisfying.
+Most people with Celiac have to refuse pizza because of the crust and the risk of cross-contamination.
+At Pizza Fusion you can have a wheat-free and diary-free crust that is full of flavor and satisfying.

 What and Where: